ExfilGuard

 - Map clients by exact IP address or CIDR ranges.
 Each client references ordered policies; the first matching rule wins.

-- Policies specify allowed destinations using glob patterns for hostnames and regex patterns for paths.
+- Policies specify allowed destinations using wildcard patterns for hostnames and paths.

 - TLS Inspection